-The Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise, is proposing the construction of a four-lane limited-access divided toll facility that would extend the Suncoast Parkway 2 northward from its intersection with State Road (SR) 44 to County Road (CR) 486, a distance of approximately 2.4 miles (Figure 1).
-The project also includes stormwater treatment facilities and an extension of the Suncoast Trail along the proposed alignment.
-The proposed project right-of-way (R/W) width is 350 ft and the project area is approximately 208 acres.
-The purpose of this new alignment is to extend Suncoast Parkway, which will increase mobility between the Tampa Bay region and Citrus County and relieve traffic congestion on local routes.
-R/W acquisition will be required.
-Permanent lighting is proposed to meet roadway safety criteria.
-FDOT Florida’s Turnpike Enterprise is seeking your review and comment on our finding that the project may affect state-protected resources.
-This project is also being coordinated with the U.S. Fish and Wildlife Service (FWS).
+The Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise (Turnpike), previously known as the FDOT, Turnpike District, completed a State Environmental Impact Report (SEIR) for the proposed Suncoast Parkway – Project 2, a four-lane limited-access divided toll facility from US 98 in Hernando County to US 19/98 in Citrus County -- on February 6, 1998 .
+As you are aware, Turnpike has designed and permitted the section from US 98 to SR 44 and is proposing the construction northward from its intersection with State Road (SR) 44 to County Road (CR) 486, a distance of approximately 2.4 miles (Figure 1).
+The project includes stormwater treatment facilities designed to accommodate the ultimate eight (8) lane condition and an extension of the Suncoast Trail along the proposed alignment.
+The proposed project right-of-way (ROW) width is 350 ft and the project area is approximately 208 acres.
+The purpose of this new alignment is to extend the Suncoast Parkway, which will increase mobility between the Tampa Bay region and Citrus County and relieve traffic congestion on local routes.
+ROW acquisition will be required.
+Permanent lighting is also proposed to meet roadway safety criteria.

+Turnpike proposes that the project will not jeopardize the continued existence of protected species and is seeking the Florida Fish and Wildlife Conservation Commission’s (FWC) review and comment on the proposed finding that the project may affect state-protected resources.
+This project is also being coordinated with the U.S. Fish and Wildlife Service (FWS) to address federally protected species.

 Existing Conditions

 Seventeen land use and vegetative cover type classifications were mapped within the project area, based upon the Florida Land Use, Cover, and Forms Classification system (FLUCCS) data (Southwest Florida Water Management District 2014) (Figure 2).
-Approximately one-fourth of the project area was mapped as natural habitat, which is predominately upland hardwood forest (FLUCCS 4200 and 4340) with nine acres of long leaf pine – xeric oak forest (FLUCCS 4120).
-Natural habitats within the project area are in private ownership and are fire-suppressed and fragmented by lands modified or developed for human use.
-These land uses, including agriculture, mining, utilities, transportation, and residential development, comprise the remainder of the project area.
+Approximately one-fourth of the project area (50 acres) was mapped as relatively natural habitat, which is predominately upland hardwood forest (FLUCCS 4200 and 4340) with nine acres of long leaf pine – xeric oak forest (FLUCCS 4120).
+There are no state lands or conservation easements within the proposed extension.
+Natural habitats within the project area are in private ownership, are fire-suppressed and fragmented by lands modified or developed for human use.
+Agriculture, mining, utilities, transportation, and residential development comprise the remainder of the project area land uses.
 Table 1 lists these land use classifications, as well as the approximate acreage and percentage of each land use designation within the project area.
+Please note that there are no wetland or water related land uses in the proposed project area.

 Table 1.
 Existing land use within the project area